Autonomy Corporation: Acquisition by Micro Focus and OpenText

 In March 2019, HP brought a civil action in the UK courts.
 The case was heard in a trial lasting 93 days, with Lynch present in the witness box for 22 days, making it one of the longest cross-examinations in British legal history.
 In January 2022, the High Court in London ruled that HP had "substantially won" its civil case against Lynch and Hussain in which HP claimed that the two individuals had "artificially inflated Autonomy's reported revenues, revenue growth and gross margins".
+Lynch and Chamberlain went on trial in San Francisco on 18 March 2024.
+Lynch was charged with 16 counts of wire fraud, securities fraud and conspiracy, while Chamberlain faced 15 counts of wire fraud and conspiracy.
+Both pleaded not guilty.
+The court heard evidence and arguments over the course of 11 weeks, and one count of securities fraud was dropped.
+The jury retired for deliberation on 4 June.
+On 6 June 2024, Lynch and Chamberlain were found not guilty of all charges.

 In September 2020, Deloitte, who audited Autonomy between 2009 and 2011, were fined £15m for its audits that contained “serious and serial failures”.

+In August 2022, OpenText announced that it would acquire Micro Focus in a deal valued at US$6 billion.
+The acquisition was approved by the court on 27 January 2023, the transaction was completed on 31 January 2023.

+In August 2024, Lynch celebrated his acquittal in the San Francisco trial with a cruise on the family superyacht, Bayesian.
+He was joined by his wife and daughter and nine invited guests, including two lawyers from his defense team.
+In the early hours of 19 August, the yacht sank off the coast of Sicily, outside the port of Porticello, during a powerful storm, with 22 people on board.
+Lynch, his teenage daughter Hannah, four guests, and one member of the crew died.
+Chamberlain died one day later, on 20 August 2024, three days after he was hit by a car while out jogging in Stretham.

 Products and services

 HP Autonomy products include Intelligent Data Operating Layer (IDOL), which allows for search and processing of text taken from both structured data and unstructured human information—including e-mail and mobile data—whether it originates in a database, audio, video, text files or streams.
 The processing of such information by IDOL is referred to by Autonomy as Meaning-Based Computing.